jcubillosm/jcubillosm/README.md

 ### I'm Jen, a Java software developer 👨‍💻

-- 🌱 I’m currently learning: Spring, Python, IA
+- 🌱 I’m currently learning: Spring, Python, AI
 - 📫 How to reach me: https://www.linkedin.com/in/jenniffercubillos/
 - ❓ Ask me about anything related to Java or Git
 - ⚡ Fun fact: I use tabs over spaces